bintu22/elist_analysis/README.md

 * **Time to Purchase:** On average, Loyalty Program Members take less time to make a purchase after creating an account than Non-Loyalty Program members (1.6 months vs 2.3 months).

-Based on the Loyalty Program Members' ability to outperform Non-Loyalty Program Members in a number of key metrics, I think it's worth continuing the Loyalty Program and monitoring performance closely in the upcoming months.
+Based on the Loyalty Program Members' ability to outperform Non-Loyalty Program Members in a number of key metrics, particularly in 2022, I think it's worth continuing the Loyalty Program and monitoring performance closely in the upcoming months.
 At this time, it doesn't make sense to abandon the Loyalty Program despite recent dips.
 <img width="1928" height="474" alt="image" src="https://github.com/user-attachments/assets/ab008f95-507b-4f56-983b-ee90b87e7bb7" />

 ## Recommendations